mdestefano/MPI-Word-Count/README.md

 To achieve a balanced workload among all the processes, a **preliminary stage**, described below, **of parrallel line counting is performed**.
 Another preliminary assumption must be made: **each process can access to all the input files**.
 If the program is run in distributed memory, each node of the cluster must share the same directory structure and the same set of files.
 Last but not least, **each computation step** described below **is performed both by the master and the slaves**.
 Operation made exclusively by the master are explicitly mentioned.
+A word is considered as a sequence of alphabetic symbols, so "isn't", for example, is considered as two separate words.
+Also, numbers are not considered words.

 ### High Level Algorithm Description
 1. The master process recieves from CLI a index file in which are written all the file whoose words need to be counted.